LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 the first clause body condition is a call to a built-in type-test predicate or a comparison operator.

-For parametric objects and categories, the method :ref:`methods_parameter_2` enables us to retrieve current parameter values (see the section on `parametric objects <objects.html#objects_parametric>`__ for a detailed description).
+For parametric objects and categories, the method :ref:`methods_parameter_2` enables us to retrieve current parameter values (see the section on :ref:`parametric objects <objects_parametric>` for a detailed description).
 For example:

 ::